RealDealNikhil/tetris-agent/README.md

 # Tetroid
 A Tetris reinforcement learning agent by Nikhil Suri and Soumil Singh.
+Read about our project purpose, specification, experiments methodology, discussion of results, and usage in our [final paper](docs/final-paper.pdf).

 ### Notes
 Initial contributions made by Soumil Singh are not linked to his Github account because of configuration issues.